tim-smart/effect-io-ai/effect/Schedule-untilOutputEffect.md

 # untilOutputEffect

-Returns a new schedule that continues until the specified effectful predicate on the output evaluates to true.
+Returns a new schedule that stops execution when the given effectful predicate on the output evaluates to `true`.

+**Details**

+This function modifies an existing schedule so that it only continues executing while the provided effectful predicate returns `false` for its output values.
+Once the predicate returns `true`, execution stops.

 To import and use `untilOutputEffect` from the "Schedule" module: